static site checker

 ssc (the Static Site Checker) is an opinionated HTML nit-picker,

-and bad semantic data, it will actively complain about things that are
+bad semantic data, it will actively complain about things that are

 perfectly legal but rather untidy, like its author.